c4pt000/the_known_universe_as_a_digital_model/README.md

 it would require 2 Yottabytes to 10 Yottabytes of space

 a 10YB hard drive
-# not mathematically acurate since there are no known details descrbing everything completely incorported mathematically just a loose based guesstimate as any other theoretical physicist
+# not mathematically acurate since there are no known details descrbing everything completely incorported mathematically just a loose based guesstimate as any other theoretical physicist or m-theorist

 a physical atom existent would be represented as 1 a non existent atom would be represented as a 0